Blam25/EasyEC/README.md

-An Easy Entity Component system (ECS) for ebitenengine
+An Easy ECS framework built on top of ebitenengine

 Under construction...